oscarnylander/oscarnylander.github.io/_posts/2022-03-02-bug-fixing-without-source-code-how-to-reverse-engineer-android-apps.md

 {{ page.date | date_to_string }}

+See the bottom for an update on how this story developed.

 I'm generally not a big fan of social media.
 One exception I make to that rule, however, is HackerNews, a fantastic source of news and discussion for people with similar interests to me.
 Like everyone else, I've moved towards using my phone more and more